akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Yes.”
 His voice was dry.
 “I knew.
 I was in the hall.”

 “You let me walk in and out without a word.”
 Her voice cracked.
-“The whole hall watched me play the fool.
-I curtsied.
-I thanked the Queen for scraps.
-And you all held your tongues.
-My father bled for this crown.
-And you all counted me like wool.”
+“The whole hall watched me play the fool, and you all held your tongues.”

 *I did not speak.
 That is true.
 I could have.
 I did not.*

-He felt sick.
+He felt slightly unwell.

 “I followed you,” he said, his voice rougher.
 “I am here now.
 I am telling you now.”